 First, in order for the CoolBot to function, your A/C must have a digital display.

 There are a few different types of air conditioners, and we have found that certain ones work better than others.
-In order from the best to worst:
+For all types of A/Cs, we recommend that you stay away from refurbished units.
+Here are the different types of A/Cs in order from the best to worst:

 - Durable and efficient, the window unit is our preferred type of A/C. Whether it is installed in a walk-in cooler, truck, trailer or boat, the window unit has the best performance.
 Commonly available in the U.S. and the best priced A/Cs, these units will work even if you’re installing the A/C in an 11 inch thick wall.

 - If you lack the space for a window unit, mini-splits work wonderfully with the CoolBot and are a great option.
 International customers often find these units to be more readily available and affordable.
 In the U.S., mini-splits can cost twice as much as a window unit, but they’re also more efficient.
 Consumers may notice energy savings since the mini-splits are more efficient.

 - So far, the CoolBot has worked with almost every brand of mini-split.
 Panasonic, Midea, anything with a Toshiba compressor, and Senville mini-splits have been difficult to work with, so we recommend avoiding them.
 Ask the mini-split manufacturer what the minimum outside air temperature for efficient functionality, and compare that with your climate.
 Even if the CoolBot works perfectly with your air conditioner, if it’s a brand that stops working when the outside temperatures fall below 40°F (4.4°C) and you need the cooler to be running over the winter, you will be unhappy.

 Through Wall Unit